-It’s not as if rich people never smoked pot.
-Of course they did.
+It’s not as if rich people never smoke pot.
+Of course they do.
 Oftentimes they could even openly flaunt their cannabis use, though that didn’t work out for some incredibly wealthy individuals, like Sir Paul McCartney of The Beatles fame.

 Until now, wealthy people never had cannabis branded specifically for their tax bracket.
 In the past, rich people smoked the same weed that homeless folks smoked.
 In this sense, cannabis was once the great equalizer, a hobby that penetrated through every level of the class hierarchy.

-Today, the wealthiest Americans (and soon, the wealthiest Canadians) can rest easy knowing that they can still get ripped on reefer while displaying the spectacles of their riches in most lavish fashion.
+Today, the wealthiest Americans can rest easy knowing that they can still show off their riches while they get high.